solana-labs/solana/book/src/turbine-block-propagation.md

 the heaviest votes to come back to the leader first.
 Layer-0 and lower-layer nodes use the same logic to find their neighbors and next layer peers.

-To reduce the possibility of attack vectors, each blob is transmitted over a random tree of neighborhoods.
+To reduce the possibility of attack vectors, each shred is transmitted over a random tree of neighborhoods.
 Each node uses the same set of nodes representing the cluster.
-A random tree is generated from the set for each blob using randomness derived from the blob itself.
+A random tree is generated from the set for each shred using randomness derived from the shred itself.
 Since the random seed is not known in advance, attacks that try to eclipse neighborhoods from certain leaders or blocks become very difficult, and should require almost complete control of the stake in the cluster.